Learner Centric eLearning Design

 How can eLearning designers be learner-centric?

-With the latest technological advances in authoring tools, it is becoming easier for designers to create engaging courses that cater to individual needs and preferences.
+With tools like Articulate, its become easier for designers to create engaging courses that cater to individual needs and preferences.

 Here are a few suggestions for being more learner-centric in eLearning design: